What is the Western Sydney Rail Alliance?

 Encourage investment into the region including aviation, agribusiness, manufacturing, retail, transport and technology industries.

-11 options are being investigated, including a North-South connection.
-The Alliance made a detailed submission outlining the benefits of a North-South Rail link that would connect the major Western Sydney hubs of Penrith, Liverpool and Campbelltown and emerging centres such as Oran Park.
+The Alliance made a detailed submission (pdf 5.8mb) to the Scoping Study demonstrating how a North South Rail Link would connect the major Western Sydney hubs of Campbelltown, Liverpool, Penrith and emerging centres such as Oran Park.
 It would also service future employment areas including the Western Sydney growth precincts of the South West Priority Growth Area, the Western Sydney Airport Priority Growth Area, the Western Sydney Innovation Corridor, the North West Priority Growth Area and the Western Sydney Airport site at Badgerys Creek.

 For more information on the Joint Scoping Study visit www.westernsydneyrail.transport.nsw.gov.au.